 Maryland has several types of intoxicated driving offenses, DUIs (driving under the influence) and DWIs (driving while impaired).

-A motorist can be convicted of a DUI—the more serious of the two offenses—for driving or attempting to drive with a blood alcohol concentration (BAC) of .08% or more or while substantially impaired by alcohol or a controlled substance.
+A motorist can be convicted of a DUI—the more serious of the two offenses—for driving or attempting to drive with a blood alcohol concentration (BAC) of .08% or more (a "per se DUI") or while substantially impaired by alcohol or a controlled substance.
 A DWI conviction can be based on a lower level of impairment—a conviction just requires proof that the alcohol or drugs consumed affected the driver’s normal coordination to some extent.